mxslk/DebugYourPain/content/_index.md

 {{< /hint >}}

-## 3. Connect
+## 3. Find support

 Other people can provide helpful support in this process.

 To hear about workshops and new resources, [join the mailing list](https://landing.processing-pain.com/sign_up).

-## 4. Contribute

-Have an experience you'd like to share?
-A fact you want to correct?
-Make a pull request on our [repo]().